NkemJefersonAchia/Finance-Tracker/README.md

 ## References and Inspiration

 This project was built with the help of documentation and inspiration from various sources across the web.
-Key resources include:
+They include:
 - **MDN Web Docs**: For comprehensive documentation on HTML, CSS, and JavaScript.
 - **CSS-Tricks**: For practical tips, tricks, and guides on modern CSS.
 - **Dribbble & Behance**: For UI/UX design inspiration.